sarah1893/notes/docs/notes/python-future.rst

 tell the interpreter to compile some semantics as the semantics which will be available in the future Python version.
 In other words, Python uses ``from __future__ import feature`` to backport features from other higher Python versions to the current interpreter.
+In Python 3, many features such as ``print_function`` are already enabled, but we still leave these future statements for backward compatibility.

 Future statements are **NOT** import statements.
 Future statements change how Python interprets the code.
 They **MUST** be at the top of the file.
 Otherwise,